1,000+ Opportunities

 Andrus, Jr. / BORSF Eminent Scholar Endowed Chair in Finance and the Office for Research, Innovation & Economic Development Creativity, Innovation, & Entrepreneurship Grants Eligibility: All UL Lafayette full-time faculty, instructors, and continuing graduate students To connect UL Lafayette creativity, innovation, and entrepreneurship researchers To showcase UL Lafayette faculty and graduate student research projects To provide seed money for faculty and graduate student research projects Due: RFP will be posted in early spring Application Materials: Apply here Reviewed by: Representatives from the Graduate School, Faculty Affairs, Office for Campus Inclusion, Office of Innovation Management, and Josh Bendickson, Brauns-Oudenhoven-Boustany Eminent Scholar Endowed Chair in Innovation & Entrepreneurship

-Based on current listing details, eligibility includes: Full-time faculty, instructors, and continuing graduate students at the University of Louisiana at Lafayette.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Full-time faculty, instructors, and continuing graduate students at the University of Louisiana at Lafayette.
+Confirm the full requirements in the official notice before applying.